openedx/openedx-events/docs/decisions/0004-external-event-bus-and-django-signal-events.rst

 Consequences
 ------------

-- The OpenEdxPublicSignal serves as the event definition, and doubles as a Django signal.
+- The OpenEdxPublicSignal serves as the event definition, and doubles as a Django signal, for both internal and external events.

 - An external event will never be sent without a corresponding internal event (at this time, based on the current design).

-- The external event bus handler will listen for relevant django signals (OpenEdxPublicSignals), and serialize them for the event bus (using AvroAttrsBridge [point to other ADR?]), and then send the messages over the wire.
+- The external event bus handler will listen for relevant django signals (OpenEdxPublicSignals), and serialize them for the event bus (using AvroAttrsBridge as decided in unmerged ADR `001-schema-representation.rst <https://github.com/openedx/open-edx-proposals/blob/9ac929a667b46e046a46a59056447db343a51161/oeps/architectural-decisions/oep-0052/decisions/001-schema-representation.rst>`_), and then send the messages over the wire.

 - The use of the OpenEdxPublicSignal on both the event producing and event consuming sides for external events should hopefully provide a consistent mechanism to plug in for events.